 Constipation is a common digestive complaint, and there are many ways to support your digestive system and return to regular bowel movements.
 Especially lifestyle changes concerning eating, drinking and exercising habits will help to remedy constipation.

-In addition, a high-quality, multistrain probiotic supplement like OMNi-BiOTiC BALANCE helps to restore and maintain gut health and with that supports healthy digestion and regular bowel movements.
+In addition, a high-quality, multistrain probiotic supplement for constipation like OMNi-BiOTiC BALANCE helps to restore and maintain gut health and with that supports healthy digestion and regular bowel movements.